they say, were the fools of their day,

 they seemed such extraordinary gambles.

-Here's God planning to save everyone from the grave
+Here's God planning to save everyone from

 and you’d think he’d be quite risk averse,